bilabon/s3downloader/README.md

 # s3downloader

-Download from S3 in threads or processes.
+Parallel downloading from S3 in threads or processes.

 Just use `download_parallel_multithreading()` for threads or `download_parallel_multiprocessing()` for processes.